-Percutaneous nephrolithotomy or PNL is performed upon patients with stones larger than 20 mm that are usually located in the kidney.
+Percutaneous nephrolithotomy or PNL is performed upon patients with stones larger than 20 mm that is usually located in the kidney.
 The procedure is performed in the hospital under general anesthesia.

-With PNL, a small hole is made in the back over-lying the kidney with a needle.
+With PNL, a small hole is made in the back overlying the kidney with a needle.
 Dr. Lazare dilates the opening and then inserts a fiber-optic telescope into the kidney.
 Dr. Lazare is able to see the stone and disintegrate the stone under direct vision with an instrument called a lithotrite.
-This wand – like instrument creates shock waves that breaks the stone into small pieces.
+This wand-like instrument creates shock waves that break the stone into small pieces.
 The stone fragments are then removed with either suction or a basket.